SCHEDULE OF EVENTS FOR CAMP NECON 44

 ** All Weekend (Pending Availability)!** Tarot Readings with Trisha J. Wooldridge

 9:00 a.m.
-The James A. Moore “ABC” Creative Parlour Kick-Off Write-In
+The James A. Moore “ABC” Creative Parlor Kick-Off Write-In (in the Coffee House)

 BREAKOUT: 9:00 a.m.
-Year’s Best Horror 2024 Kaffeeklatsch (Across All Media)
+The Frank Michaels Errington Memorial Year’s Best Horror Kaffeeklatsch (Note: extended 80 minute session)

 BREAKOUT: 10:30 a.m.
-Camp Necon First-Timers Open Mic Reading
+Camp Necon First-Timers Open Mic Reading (Note: extended 80 minute session)

 12:00 p.m.
 Lunch; Registration, Dealers Room, and Art Show Close